-There is also a lot more kicking involved in this fast-paced game, where 15 players are allowed on the field for each team at any one time.
+Also, there is a lot more kicking involved in this fast-paced game.
+Where 15 players are on the field for each team at any one time.

 Rugby Union is very popular all around the world with teams hailing from England, New Zealand, South Africa, Argentina and France being some of the most competitive in world.